 ONE FISH : OUR BIG VICTORY

 The conversation centred around Newfoundland and Labrador’s prohibitive direct-sales legislation.
-As a direct result of the discussions, legislative changes were announced that gave the St Johns province’s chefs direct access to their local Atlantic seafood stock via wharf-to-restaurant sales.
+As a direct result of the discussions, legislative changes were announced that gave the St John’s’ chefs direct access to their local Atlantic seafood stock via wharf-to-restaurant sales.

-This victory meant restaurants could finally offer diners native species in their freshest forms - taking their share of the harvest that happened right outside their doors each morning which had previously been earmarked for international markets.
+This victory meant restaurants could finally offer diners native species in their freshest forms.
 The new legislation also had positive implications for the environment as a reduction is fish waste from by-catches soon followed.

 #terroir2015 and #terroirnl uses